sirjessthebrave/sethandjess/_posts/2018-11-19-living-abroad-just-do-the-thing.md

   <img src="{{site.baseurl}}/assets/img/posts/2018-11-19/beach.jpg" alt="Looking out a door to a pool over the ocean" />
   <div class="img-caption">It's not all beaches...
 OK it's some beaches</div>
 </div>
 Having full time remote jobs meant Seth would need to find new employment which was its own challenge.
-Read about his experience finding remote work here.
+Read about his experience finding remote work [here](http://www.sethandjess.com/2018/11/12/living-abroad-finding-remote-work/){:target="_blank"}.
 My manager was open to me moving to a full time remote employee so I was able to keep my existing job.
 Try talking to your current employer about remote possibilities - however be aware, they may try to change your status (w2 to 1099) or pay you less - start this process early so you know the financial ground you stand on.

 Since we lived in Washington DC before the trip, we were used to a high cost of living so many places we will travel are much cheaper.
 Donâ€™t underestimate your extra travel costs when getting excited about a lower cost of living!